geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/awscli-config.rst

 .. figure:: img/security_prompt.png

 AWS encourages you to create "IAM users" instead of simply getting your Security Credentials.
-However, I find the concept of "IAM users" a bit overwhelming for who just starts to use the cloud.
-As scientists we want to get the science done as quickly as possible, so I defer the concept of "IAM users" to advanced tutorials.
-For now, simply choose "Continue to Security Credentials".
+However, I find the concept of "IAM users" a bit overwhelming for who just starts to use the cloud, so I defer the concept of "IAM users" to advanced tutorials.
+For now, simply choose "Continue to Security Credentials" to get the science done as quickly as possible.
 (If you want to follow the IAM user approach right now, see the `official tutorial <https://aws.amazon.com/getting-started/tutorials/backup-to-s3-cli/>`_.)

 In the Security Credential console, choose Access keys -- Create New Access Key: